Nowadays, with the best infrared thermometer, you can measure an object’s temperature from a distance with utmost accuracy.

 Circling back to accuracy, this infrared thermometer is precise to 1%.
 And it gives minimum and maximum as well as average and differential temperature readings of an object.

 Basically, you get plenty of data that can help your decision-making process.

 More impressively, it has emissivity settings from 10 all through 100, with increments of 1.
 That not only gives a lot more control over emissivity but also guarantees accuracy even at long distances.

 Still, on distance, the thermometer has a distance to point ratio of 50:1.
-So if you are measuring an object that’s up to 1.7 inches wide you can stand as far as 60 inches away.
+So if you measure an object that’s up to 1.7 inches wide, you can stand as far as 60 inches away.

 While some other thermometers can measure temperatures as hot as 20000F, this one has a maximum of 5000F.
 The lowest temperature it can read is -400F.

 It has a memory feature for storing temperature readings.

 When shopping for the best infrared thermometer, you will notice that the Fluke 568 is costlier than most.
 That’s mainly because of its superior resolution and high accuracy.